geraldaungst/exandria-campaign/30 Plot Threads/Drawg Stormbrew's Dagger.md

 # Player Knowledge
 - What they know: [[Dreyara Drimvar|Dreyara]] has a dagger strapped to her arm that appears to be the one [[Drawg Stormbrew (Brew)|Drawg]] is searching for.
 - What they think they know:
-- What they don't know: The dagger is in fact the [[Blade of Maroth Fenn]], one of the [[z_compendium/tables/vestiges-of-divergence-by-advancement-tdcsr|Vestiges of Divergence]].
+- What they don't know: The dagger is in fact the [[Blade of Maroth Fenn]], one of the [[vestiges-of-divergence-by-advancement-tdcsr|Vestiges of Divergence]].

 # Development Stages
 ## Seeds